Family Friendly Fall Festivals

 - Weekends starting Sept.
 30 through October 31; Saturdays, 4-10 p.m., Sundays, 3-9 p.m.

 - Tulsa Trails West, 3301 S. 29th W. Ave.)

 Tulsa Trails West’s first Fall Fun Fest includes scenic wagon rides, ax throwing, a toddler zone, archery and more!
-Fall Fun Fest runs every weekend in October, Friday-Sunday.
+Fall Fun Fest runs every weekend in October, Saturday and Sunday.
 There is also trick-or-treating October 30 and 31.
 Pre-purchase tickets at tulsatrailswest.ticketspice.com/tulsa-trails-west-fall-festival

 - When: October 15, 11 a.m.-4 p.m.

 - Where: Tulsa Global District, 21st and Garnett

 Join Tulsa Global District for a festival to celebrate Hispanic Heritage Month, hosted in the parking lot of Plaza Santa Cecilia!
 This free, multicultural festival will include food trucks, music, dance performances, market, and activities for all ages.

 ¡Acompáñanos a un festival para celebrar el Mes de Herencia Hispana, ubicado en el estacionamiento de Plaza Santa Cecilia!

 Este evento gratuito tendrá camiones de comida, música, espectáculos de baile, vendedores locales y actividades para todas las edades.